 Approve the application for the program that the client is eligible for.

 - If the client requests cash and medical, first determine eligibility under the TANF or AABD Program.
 Also, determine eligibility for QMB benefits.

-NOTE: Do not make a TANF or Medical determination or send a denial notice, when the youngest child is age 19 or older.
+- Do not make a TANF or Medical determination or send a denial notice, when the youngest child is age 19 or older.
 Since the applicants do not meet the nonfinancial factor of having a dependent child, a TANF or Medical determination is not required.
-In the City of Chicago, start with a GA determination for these situations.

 - When a family is determined eligible to receive under more than one category of assistance (e.g., AABD Medical and one of the Family Health Plans), the applicant does not have to complete a 2nd application.
 Save the Final CAF in Content Management for all cases, including the primary case and any secondary cases.
 Cross-reference the case ID numbers on CAF Screen 32A, General Write-up.